• Skip to content

 After you have applied, we will process your application as soon as we can.

-We consider each application individually; our admissions tutors look at lots of factors to make sure that everyone is given an equal opportunity to show their achievements.
+We consider each application individually.
+Our admissions tutors consider many factors to make sure everyone is given an equal opportunity to show their achievements.

-Whilst we're processing your application, you can activate your university user account.
-This will give you access to Student View where you will manage your application.
+While we’re processing your application, you can activate your university user account.
+This will give you access to Student View, where you will manage your application.

 6. Attend an interview

-We will contact you if you need to attend an interview.
+We will let you know if you need to attend an interview.
 Courses that usually require an interview are:

 • architecture